The Harder Foundation supports organizations working at the regional, state and local level in Alaska, Washington, Oregon, Idaho and Western Montana.

 Priority Campaigns and Strategies

-- To support diverse coalitions of organizations and communities fighting new fossil fuel infrastructure that impact Washington, Oregon and Alaska.
+- To support diverse coalitions of organizations and communities fighting new fossil fuel infrastructure that impact Washington and Oregon.

 Public Lands Protection Campaigns: